frappe/erpnext_com/erpnext_com/www/privacy/policy.md

 ### 10. Who can access my account

-We also have an access to your account for adminsitrative purposes.
+We also have an access to your account for administrative purposes.
 This includes access for support and update purposes.

 If anyone in our team has to access your data for support, then you will get an email mentioning that one of our engineers have accessed your data along with a reason.
 Your passwords are not accessible to our engineers and are generated via a program.
 If they need to access the account, they must go via this route.
 All our employees have signed a Non-Disclosure of Data agreement with us and they are fully aware of the consequences and risks involved with access of customer data.